prof-alazhary/kyc-dynamic-form-builder/README.md

 - [x] **NEW: Step Configuration Editor** - Visual step management with field assignment
 - [x] **NEW: Progress Bar** - Visual step progress indicator
 - [x] **NEW: Custom Field Types** - Date picker and file upload with professional libraries
+- [x] **NEW: Enhanced Test Coverage** - Comprehensive testing for all field types and validation rules

 ## 🚀 Multi-Step Form Features